charmegiddo/mitm/README.md

 # MITM TOOLS INSTALLER

 About:
-Setup mitmproxy and arpspoof environment
+Setup mitmproxy and arpspoof environment for raspberry pi 3.18 wheezy debian version 7.8

-How to use:
+How to use for raspberry pi:

- ``wget https://raw.githubusercontent.com/hshintaro575/mitm/master/mitmInstaller.sh; sudo ./mitmInstaller.sh``
+ ``wget https://raw.githubusercontent.com/hshintaro575/mitm/master/mitmInstaller.sh; sudo sh ./mitmInstaller.sh``

 It worked!